kayden1940/shrimple-kanban/README.md

 - Some util libraries

 ### Remark
-I made this in a rush so the code rn is a bit rough, will be rewriting it at some point.
+I made this in a rush so the code rn is a bit rough, will be refactoring it at some point.